 Why is public transport so important?

-Not only is capitalising on public transport better for the environment, but it’s better for our health.
-Public transport consequently lowers air pollution and therefore heightens air quality, increases physical activity compared to driving cars and reduces the number of traffic related injuries and deaths on our roads.
-The 2020 COVID-19 lockdown’s have reduced pollution up to 30 percent in areas like Wuhan, Italy, Spain and the USA, showing society first-hand the drastic impacts of transport emission reduction when we all slow down and travel less.
+Not only is capitalising on Public Transport better for the environment, but it’s better for our health.
+Public Transport consequently lowers air pollution and therefore heightens air quality, increases physical activity compared to driving cars and reduces the number of traffic related injuries and deaths on our roads.
+The 2020 COVID-19 lockdown’s have reduced pollution up to 30% in areas like Wuhan, Italy, Spain and the USA, showing society first-hand the drastic impacts of transport emission reduction when we all slow down and travel less.

-Consequently, utilising public transport in both urban and rural communities is an imperative strategy in reducing emissions, with road vehicles causing 80 percent of transport emissions.
+Consequently, utilising Public Transport in both urban and rural communities is an imperative strategy in reducing emissions, with road vehicles causing 80% of transport emissions.
 In 2018, the transportation industry contributed toward 28.2% of total greenhouse gas emissions.